 As a freelancer, you’ll probably handle multiple clients at any given time.
 It can be hard to keep track of who owes you what, so make sure you use a good client invoicing system, even if that’s just Microsoft Excel.

-What’s great is there are many free programs out there, such as Wave.
-These will make it easier to write down what work was done and how much you should be paid.
+Either way, having one of these invoicing systems will make it easier to keep track of what work was done and how much you should be paid.
 You can even schedule invoices to be sent out, as well as payment reminders if clients haven’t responded.

 You can also use these invoices to help with reports for income taxes too!
-Not just that, but many of these invoicing systems come with easy to read dashboards where you can see how much you’ve earned in any given time period, such as the day, week, month, quarter, and year.
+Not just that, but many of these invoicing systems come with easy-to-read dashboards where you can see how much you’ve earned in any given time period, such as the day, week, month, quarter, and year.

 Want some help on how to be a successful freelancer?
 Then apply to School for Freelancers today.
 In the meantime, check out the rest of our blog section for more freelancing guides.